DETAILED ACTION

 Regarding Claim 3, modified Fukunaga teaches the embryo culture device according to claim 1.
 Modified Fukunaga fails to teach that the correction is a correction of matching an imaging condition.
 Tenney et al. teaches a pre-processing step that includes calculating a distortion correction for each received image (Page 50 of MT).
 Tenney et al. also teaches that this pre-processing step is specifically to reduce abnormalities in image data (Page 3 of MT).

 Claim 6 is rejected under 35 U.S.C.
-103 as being unpatentable over Noritaka Fukunaga (already referenced above), Wu et al. (already referenced) as applied to claim 5 above, and in further view of Watanabe et al. (WO 2018105298 A1 and attached machine translation).
+103 as being unpatentable over Noritaka Fukunaga (already referenced above), Oonishi et al. (already referenced) (already referenced) as applied to claim 5 above, and in further view of Ramsing et al. (US 20080247628 A1) (referenced in 892).

-It would have been obvious to one of ordinary skill in the art at the time of filing to include Watanabe et al.’s teaching of image data not able to be stored in modified Noritaka Fukunaga’s embryo culture because overwriting and saving over past image data is not desirable for ensuring accuracy of the evaluation of embryo growth (para.
-[0036]).
-Watanabe et al.’s teaching of limited storage capacity aligns with the fourth abnormality listed.
-Thus, this method of improving Noritaka Fukunaga’s device was within the ability of one of ordinary skill in the art based on the teachings of Watanabe et al. Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Watanabe et al. and Noritaka Fukunaga to obtain the invention specified in claim 6.
+It would have been obvious to one of ordinary skill in the art at the time of filing to use Ramsing et al.’s teaching of artefacts (which would cause correction to not be normally performed) in Noritaka Fukunaga’s embryo culture device because artefacts limit image quality and need to be removed prior to translocation.
+This method of improving modified Noritaka Fukunaga’s device was within the ability of one of ordinary skill in the art based on the teachings of Ramsing et al. Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Ramsing et al. and modified Noritaka Fukunaga to obtain the invention specified in claim 6.

 Conclusion